Board Responsibilities and Composition

 The Board’s key responsibility is to ensure the Company’s prosperity by collectively directing the Company’s affairs whilst meeting the appropriate interests of its shareholders and stakeholders.
 In addition to business and financial issues, the Board must deal with challenges and issues relating to corporate governance, corporate social responsibility and corporate ethics.
 Its key decision making responsibilities to ensure the long term prosperity of the Company include the approval of strategic plans, financial statements, acquisitions and disposals and major non-recurring projects and major capital expenditures.
 A formal schedule of matters reserved for the Board is detailed in the Group’s Corporate Governance Manual.

 The Board met eight times in 2013 and has a formal schedule of matters specifically reserved to it for decision.
 It consists of eight Directors, five of whom are non-executive (including the Chairman) and three executive.

-The Board currently consists of 9 Directors, 6 of whom are Non-Executive (including the Chairman) and 3 Executive.
-The role of the Chairman is distinct from other positions, is clearly defined and, as noted, is Non-Executive.
-The Company does not have a Chief Executive; instead it has an Executive Managing Director for Menzies Aviation, an Executive Managing Director for Menzies Distribution and an Executive Group Finance Director.
-Each Executive Director has clearly defined duties and responsibilities which having been agreed by the Board are regularly reviewed with the Chairman.
+The Company does not have a Chief Executive Officer; instead it has an Executive Managing Director for Menzies Aviation, an Executive Managing Director for Menzies Distribution and an Executive Group Finance Director.
+Each Executive Director has clearly defined duties and responsibilities which, having been agreed by the Board, are regularly reviewed with the Chairman.